Save time and money when sending money to Oman from Canada.

 Faheem arrived in Canada as a student.
 After the successful completion of his education at university, he managed to get a job in Toronto.
 He has now decided to start sending some money back home to his parents, and would like to send around $1,000 Canadian dollars each month.

 Although Faheem’s Canadian bank allows international money transfers to Oman, he decides to compare his banks offer to that of a specialist money transfer service.
-You can see the results of his comparison in the table below.
+You can see the results of his comparison in the table below, which uses the exchange rate from the spring of 2018.
+Remember to check the current rate before making your decision.

 |Canadian bank||Money transfer service|